Pendulum clock: Gravity-swing pendulum

 The pendulum in most clocks (see diagram) consists of a wood or metal rod (a) with a metal weight called the bob (b) on the end.
 The bob is traditionally lens-shaped to reduce air drag.
 Wooden rods were often used in quality clocks because wood had a lower coefficient of thermal expansion than metal.
 The rod is usually suspended from the clock frame with a short straight spring of metal ribbon (d); this avoids instabilities that were introduced by a conventional pivot.
-In the most accurate regulator clocks the pendulum is suspended by metal knife edges resting on flat agate plates.
+In the most accurate regulator clocks the pendulum is suspended by metal knife edges resting on flat agate (a hard mineral that will retain a highly polished surface).

 The pendulum is driven by an arm hanging behind it attached to the anchor piece (h) of the escapement, called the "crutch" (e), ending in a "fork" (f) which embraces the pendulum rod.
 Each swing of the pendulum releases the escape wheel, and a tooth of the wheel presses against one of the pallets, exerting a brief push through the crutch and fork on the pendulum rod to keep it swinging.

 Most quality clocks, including all grandfather clocks, have a "seconds pendulum", in which each swing of the pendulum takes one second (a complete cycle takes two seconds), which is approximately 1 m long from pivot to center of bob.
 Mantel clocks often have a half-second pendulum, which is approximately 25 cm long.
 Only a few tower clocks use longer pendulums, the 1.5 second pendulum, 2.25 m long, or occasionally the two-second pendulum, 4 m which is used in the Great Clock of Westminster which houses Big Ben.